Screenly/Anthias/README.md

 * Raspberry Pi 4 Model B - 32-bt and 64-bit Bullseye, 64-bit Bookworm
 * Raspberry Pi 3 Model B+ - 32-bit and 64-bit Bullseye, 64-bit Bookworm
-* Raspberry Pi 3 Model B - 64-bit Bookworm
+* Raspberry Pi 3 Model B - 64-bit Bookworm and Bullseye
+* Raspberry Pi 2 Model B - 32-bit Bookworm and Bullseye

 We're still fixing the installer so that it'll work with Raspberry Pi Zero and Raspberry Pi 2.
 Should you encounter any issues, please file an issue either in this repository or in the